meryemctnky/frontend-mentor-challenges/profile-card-component/README.md

-# Frontend Mentor - Product preview card component
+# Frontend Mentor - Profile card component

 This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).